For these Black Americans, a trip to the bank ended in a racial slur and a 911 call

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)Paul McCowns walked into an Ohio bank clutching his first paycheck from a new job at an electric company.
-But instead of cashing the check worth about $1,000, the teller called 911, he says.
+But instead of cashing the check worth about $1,000, the teller called 911.

 As he walked out of the Huntington Bank branch in Brooklyn empty-handed, an officer waiting outside handcuffed him and put him in the back of a police cruiser.